 §668.111 Scope and purpose.

-(a) This subpart establishes rules governing the appeal by an institution or third-party servicer from, a final audit determination or a final program review determination arising from an audit or program review of the institution's participation in any Title IV, HEA program or of the servicer's administration of any aspect of an institution's participation in any Title IV, HEA program.
+(a) This subpart establishes rules governing the issuance by the Department of, and appeal by an institution or third-party servicer from, a final audit determination or a final program review determination arising from an audit or program review of the institution's participation in any Title IV, HEA program or of the servicer's administration of any aspect of an institution's participation in any Title IV, HEA program.

 * * *